rikosintie/Ubuntu4NetworkEngineers/docs/CH02-Install-Tools.md

 :arrow_forward: KEY TAKEAWAYS

-- Linux has many different tools for working with files and networks built in.
 - Ubuntu is built off of Debian Linux so any tools that are compatible with Debian will probably work on Ubuntu.
 - Ubuntu comes with the [The app store for Linux](https://snapcraft.io/) built in.
 Thousands of applications are available.
 - Ubuntu works with [Flat Pack](https://flathub.org/) applications.